Featured Image

 Etching chemicals typically produce dangerous fumes, so you may need to wear a protective mask and/or make sure there is enough airflow in the area.
 Be sure to follow the directions on any chemical packaging.

-Prepare the metal surface
+Prepare the Metal Surface

 If etching a metal plate, file off any sharp edges.